-Actual roller replacement- At this point I should remind you that you can bring your door into us for the roller replacement, and that, for most doors this runs about $40.
+Actual roller replacement – At this point I should remind you that you can bring your door into us for the roller replacement, and that, for most doors this runs about $40*.
 I mention this because, while some roller replacements are relatively easy, there are also some that are extremely difficult to do; star rollers for instance.
-I see those rollers and I, despite my 26 years in the business, immediately pull the bottom rail off of the door and head for our shop, knowing as I do that our owner (33 years in the business), and our field foremen (31 years in the business), are about the only people left on the planet that know how to replace those rollers, and make them adjust and operate properly.
+I see those rollers and I, immediately pull the bottom rail off of the door and head for our shop, knowing as I do that our owner (40+ years in the business), and our field foremen are about the only people left on the planet that know how to replace those rollers, and make them adjust and operate properly.
 And that, for that matter, is also an option regardless of the type of door.
-If you don’t have a vehicle capable of transporting the entire door, you can just pull the bottom rail off of the door, and bring that into us to replace the rollers for the same $40.
-Remember that, with most doors, you’re going to be replacing not just the rollers, but also the housings that the rollers are mounted into.
+If you don’t have a vehicle capable of transporting the entire door, you can just pull the bottom rail off of the door, and bring that into our shop to replace the rollers.
+Remember, with most doors you’re going to be replacing not just the rollers, but also the housings that the rollers are mounted into.
 These housings both hold the rollers in place, and allow for adjustment of the rollers.

 Once the bottom rail has been removed, you should be able to slide the roller assemblies out the end of the rail UNLESS there are additional screws holding the roller assemblies in the bottom rail.
 If you do have these screws, they will be visible in the channel where the glass sits.
 Usually it’s just a matter of removing those screws, and then sliding the rollers (and housings) out the end of the rail.
 Hang on to those screws, as the new rollers will not come with them.